 Two episodes of the programme have so far been broadcast and include scenes of children fighting and crying.

 Now Cornwall County Council's assistant director for social care and family services has written to both Channel 4 and Ofcom calling for the final two programmes to be axed due to serious concerns of emotional and psychological abuse.

-children involved is from Cornwall but a performing licence was not obtained from the county council.
-Parry said as any application for a licence would have resulted in detailed enquiries about the nature of the programme she 'can only surmise that this
+the children involved is from Cornwall but a performing licence was not obtained from the county council.
+Parry said as any application for a licence would have resulted in detailed enquiries about the nature of the programme she 'can only

 Andrew Mackenzie, head of Factual Entertainment at Channel 4, denied they had breached performance licensing legislation as the children are not performing but are being observed.

 Mackenzie said that Channel 4 regards children's welfare 'as our first priority when filming' and all programmes are made in consultation with the relevant Ofcom guidelines.
 He said: All the children were carefully chosen and screened by

 appropriately qualified experts, including a clinical psychologist, to make sure they could cope well with the experience of being in the series.
 The response from the parents and children to the series has been a very positive one.
 The mums and